Montana State University

 Public research university in Bozeman, Montana, U.S.

 Montana State University (MSU) is a public land-grant research university in Bozeman, Montana, United States.
 It enrolls more students than any other college or university in the state.
-MSU offers baccalaureate degrees in 60 fields, master's degrees in 68 fields, and doctoral degrees in 35 fields through its nine colleges.
-More than 16,700 students attended MSU in the fall 2019, taught by 796 full-time and 547 part-time faculty.
+MSU offers baccalaureate degrees in 60 fields, master's degrees in 68, and doctoral degrees in 35 through its nine colleges.
+More than 16,700 students attended MSU in fall 2019, taught by 796 full-time and 547 part-time faculty.
 In the Carnegie Classification, MSU is placed among "R1: Doctoral Universities – Very high research activity", one of only two universities in Montana to receive this distinction with a "very high undergraduate" enrollment profile.
 The university had research expenditures of $257.9 million in 2024.

 Located on the south side of Bozeman, the university's 1170 acre campus is the largest in the state.
 The university's main campus in Bozeman is home to KUSM television, KGLT radio, and the Museum of the Rockies.
 MSU provides outreach services to citizens and communities statewide through its agricultural experiment station and 60 county and reservation extension offices.
 The elevation of the campus is 4900 ft above mean sea level.